Liberation Tigers of Tamil Eelam: Clashes with other insurgent groups

 TELO usually held the Indian view of problems and pushed for India's view during peace talks with Sri Lanka and other groups.
 LTTE denounced the TELO view and claimed that India was only acting on its own interest.
 As a result, the LTTE broke from the ENLF in 1986.
 Soon fighting broke out between the TELO and the LTTE and clashes occurred over the next few months.
 As a result, almost the entire TELO leadership and at least 400 TELO militants were killed by the LTTE.
-The LTTE attacked training camps of the EPRLF a few months later, forcing it to withdraw from the Jaffna peninsula.
+The LTTE attacked training camps of the EPRLF a few months later, forcing it to withdraw from the Jaffna Peninsula.
 Notices were issued to the effect that all remaining Tamil insurgents join the LTTE in Jaffna and in Madras, where the Tamil groups were headquartered.
 With the major groups including the TELO and EPRLF eliminated, the remaining 20 or so Tamil insurgent groups were then absorbed into the LTTE, making Jaffna an LTTE-dominated city.

 Another practice that increased support by Tamil people was LTTE's members taking an oath of loyalty which stated LTTE's goal of establishing a state for the Sri Lankan Tamils.
 LTTE members were prohibited from smoking cigarettes and consuming alcohol in any form.
 LTTE members were required to avoid their family members and avoid communication with them.
 Initially, LTTE members were prohibited from having love affairs or sexual relationships as it could deter their prime motive, but this policy changed after Prabhakaran married Mathivathani Erambu in October 1984.

 IPKF period

 In July 1987, faced with growing anger among its own Tamils and a flood of refugees, India intervened directly in the conflict for the first time by initially airdropping food parcels into Jaffna.
 After negotiations, India and Sri Lanka entered into the Indo-Sri Lanka Accord.
 Though the conflict was between the Tamil and Sinhalese people, India and Sri Lanka signed the peace accord instead of India influencing both parties to sign a peace accord among themselves.
 The peace accord assigned a certain degree of regional autonomy in the Tamil areas, with Eelam People's Revolutionary Liberation Front (EPRLF) controlling the regional council and called for the Tamil militant groups to surrender.
 India was to send a peacekeeping force, named the Indian Peace Keeping Force (IPKF), part of the Indian Army, to Sri Lanka to enforce the disarmament and to watch over the regional council.
+Tamil leaders and militants claimed that after the Accord was signed, the government settled large numbers of Sinhalese in areas of Trincomalee, where security forces and Sinhalese mobs massacred about 200 Tamils and displaced their entire population from the town in 1985.